View details on park projects that are currently under way.

 Kircher Discovery Park Improvements

-A new Tree Fort which will create an exciting gathering place for children of all ages to play and enjoy this wonderful stretch of river the park sits on was completed in the fall of 2017.
+The new Tree Fort will create an exciting gathering place for children of all ages to play and enjoy this wonderful stretch of river the park sits on was completed in the fall of 2017.
 Big Sky’s newest playground is a ship inspired structure that is sure to invigorate the imagination of anyone that visits.
 The BSCO and Rotary Club of Big Sky worked together last summer to make several improvements to Kircher Park with the goal of providing a more inviting atmosphere for park and trail visitors.
 Improvements included: building a loop trail, tree clearing, trail repairs, and a new park entrance sign was installed October of 2017.